storj/storagenode-deb/docs/contributor-guide.md

 	dh_installsystemd --name=storagenode-updater
 ```

-Overrides default `override_dh_installsystemd` to install both `storagenode` and `storagenode-updater` services.
+Overrides default `dh_installsystemd` to install both `storagenode` and `storagenode-updater` services.

-Be careful, rules is not the right place to make changes to the user config.
-These steps are not run on the user machine.
-They are only performed when building the package.

 ### `preinst`
-This is the script that will be run before the installation process has completed.
+This is the script that will be run before the package files are unpacked.
 It takes as an argument the operation that is being performed ('install', 'install <old-version>', 'upgrade <new-version>',
 'abort-upgrade <new-version>').